alhussien76/AcurrDigita/README.md

 # Features

-1- you can search for a nav item from the the side nav
+1- you can search for a navigation item from the the side navigation

 2- you can select a specific dashboard from the dashboard button